mawebcoder/laravel-elasticsearch/README.md

 By using an Eloquent-like query builder, you can tame the beast without having to worry about Elasticsearch's monstrous syntax.

-You can use this package without needing to master Elasticسearch deeply and save your time by not having to memorize the higherarchical nested syntax.
+You can use this package without needing to master Elasticsearch deeply and save your time by not having to memorize the higherarchical nested syntax.

 ## Dependencies